String Quartet No. 12 (Villa-Lobos)

-String Quartet No. 12 is the part of a series of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, and was written in 1950.
-A performance lasts approximately twenty-two minutes.

-History

-Villa-Lobos began composing his Twelfth Quartet in New York in 1950, during a stay in Memorial Hospital following kidney surgery, completing the score at the Hotel Weston on 15 September.
+String Quartet No. 12 is the part of a series of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos.
+Villa-Lobos began composing the quartet in New York in 1950, during a stay in Memorial Hospital following kidney surgery, completing the score at the Hotel Weston on 15 September.

 According to the catalogue published by the Museu Villa-Lobos, it was first performed by the Quarteto Haydn in the Auditório do MEC, Rio de Janeiro, on 3 November 1951.
 According to another authority, the first performance was given that same year by the São Paulo Quartet.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

+A typical performance lasts approximately 22 minutes.

 Analysis

 As in all of Villa-Lobos's string quartets except the first, there are the traditional four movements: